Explore UCD

 Approaches to Teaching and Learning:

-Students will have some small group lectures on psychotherapy models, and will be expected to reflect on the various theories and models in psychotherapy.
+Students will have lectures on theories in psychotherapy and will be expected to reflect on these.

 Requirements, Exclusions and Recommendations